Perception of East Asians in Spanish society: Dual identities

-Impact of History
+Impact of history

-This isn't to say that the people are necessarily racist or have bad intentions with these umbrella groupings—it's more of a symptom of a history of relatively little immigration from East Asian countries until the 21st century, combined with relatively little amounts of travel to Asian countries on the part of the Spaniards until recent times.
 Spain had been, to some extent, a closed country, even though it is opening up a lot more now these days, with a lot more Spaniards who travel and work in Asian countries, especially China.
-As Kim says in the blog post, “it’s not racism.
-It’s ignorance about Asian cultures.”

 It is also true, however, that when the Spanish financial crisis hit in 2008, there was a certain degree of rejection and hostility towards Asians, because the Chinese were rising in their economic status while the Spanish were declining in theirs and losing their jobs.
 They perceive that the immigrants are taking away jobs from the Spanish—a belief that is amplified by the fact that immigration has really only started to significantly increase in the last two decades or so—and this perception has undoubtedly bred some resentment towards the Asian population to some extent in recent years.
 At the same time, however, the economic power of Asian immigrants had become undeniable, and their financial successes had also bred to an extent, a certain degree of recognition of their presence in Spain.

 2008 Spanish Olympic basketball team controversy

-A prime example of the relative absence of political correctness is the international controversy caused by a photo of the Spanish men's Olympic basketball team in 2008.
-Taken before the team left for the 2008 Summer Olympic Games in Beijing, China, a picture of the team pulling the outer corners of their eyes to make them slanted was featured in a newspaper advertisement.
+In 2008, an international controversy was caused by a photo of the Spanish men's Olympic basketball team before the 2008 Summer Olympic Games in Beijing, China.
+The picture showed the team pulling the outer corners of their eyes to make them slanted.
+It was featured in a newspaper advertisement.
 This caused an uproar and a significant amount of backlash from those who construed the pose as a racist gesture towards the Chinese.
-Upon the publication of the picture, The Guardian, a British newspaper company, predicted that although “there is no obvious intention to upset their Olympic hosts in Beijing…the irresponsible picture is likely to cause controversy and could be interpreted so as to lead to accusations of racism.”
-Similarly, NBC, a major American news outlet, reported that many Asian Americans found the picture to be “an offensive, racist gesture, something borne out of playground bullying and harassment,” and stated that the photo had been criticized by the international media, with negative consequences for Madrid's bid to host the 2016 Summer Olympics.
+Upon the publication of the picture, The Guardian, a British newspaper company, predicted that although "there is no obvious intention to upset their Olympic hosts in Beijing…the irresponsible picture is likely to cause controversy and could be interpreted so as to lead to accusations of racism".
+Similarly, NBC, a major American news outlet, reported that many Asian Americans found the picture to be "an offensive, racist gesture, something borne out of playground bullying and harassment," and stated that the photo had been criticized by the international media, with negative consequences for Madrid's bid to host the 2016 Summer Olympics.